Make-School-Courses/MOB-2.3-Concurrency-Parallelism-in-iOS/Lessons/04-Grand-Central_Dispatch-Pt3/Lesson4.md

 ```Swift
   let queue = DispatchQueue.global(qos: .userInteractive)
  ```
-But if you wish to create your own concurrent `DispatchQueue`, you can specify to the system your *target* QoS level is via its initializer:
+But if you wish to create your own concurrent `DispatchQueue`, you can specify to the system your *target* QoS level in its initializer:

 ```Swift
   let queue = DispatchQueue(label: "com.makeschool.mycoolapp.networking",